ErpNetDocs/info/features/applications/Project_Management.md

 ---

-## Try Project Management in ERP.net Now
+## Try Project Management in @@name Now

-You can explore and experience the powerful Project Management module in ERP.net yourself — see how projects become clearer, tasks more organized, and teamwork naturally aligned.
+You can explore and experience the powerful Project Management module in @@name yourself — see how projects become clearer, tasks more organized, and teamwork naturally aligned.

 It’s simple.

-Just follow this guide to log into our publicly available test instance of ERP.net — **no registration required**:
+Just follow this guide to log into our publicly available test instance of @@name — **no registration required**:

-**Project Management in ERP.net — Try now without registration**
+**Project Management in @@name — Try now without registration**

 **Access credentials** — Use these to log in.